A Guide to Visiting the 2025 Canadian Tulip Festival in Ottawa

 What to Bring and What to Leave at Home

 A camera is a must for visiting the Canadian Tulip Festival.
-Whether you have a phone, film or digital camera or professional DSLR, there are a multitude of photo opportunities to be had all over the city.
-No drones are permitted on the Canadian Tulip Festival sites.
+Whether you have a phone, film, digital camera or professional DSLR, there is no shortage of photo opportunities to be had all over the city.
+For drone happy folks ther is unfortunately no drones are permitted on the Canadian Tulip Festival sites, and flying drones over any National Capital Commission property requires prior approval.

 If you’re planning on visiting the Canadian Tulip festival with your cutest four-legged friend, you’ll be pleased to hear that dogs are permitted on the festival grounds on leash.
 Be sure to clean up after your pup, and to help everyone have a good experience, take your dogs to nearby trees to relieve themselves – wet tulips are only nice when they’re moist from morning dew!